-- Regulatory transmission assessments including the investigation and remediation of identified anomalies resulting from inline inspection and external corrosion direct assessment (ECDA). - Sewer crossbore inspection program. - Investigation and remediation of natural forces including landslides, flooding, erosion, etc. - Buildover remediation where structures encroach into pipeline rightof-way. - Digital conversion of historical facility records to facilitate system knowledge.

-- Remediation of difficult to operate valves. - Work to reduce the number of operating pressures in the distribution system (MAOP normalization).
+- Regulatory transmission assessments including the investigation and remediation of identified anomalies resulting from inline inspection and external corrosion direct assessment (ECDA). - Sewer crossbore inspection program. - Investigation and remediation of natural forces including landslides, flooding, erosion, etc. - Buildover remediation where structures encroach into pipeline right-of-way. - Digital conversion of historical facility records to facilitate system knowledge. - Remediation of difficult to operate valves. - Maintenance of Integrity Risk model as a result of geographical and system changes.

-These costs do not reflect costs related to ongoing maintenance of facilities including right-of-way clearing, patrols, leakage, cathodic protection, and other ongoing routine O&M work.
+These above costs do not reflect those related to ongoing maintenance of facilities including right-of-way clearing, patrols, leakage, cathodic protection, and other ongoing routine O&M work.

-VIII.
-2020 Significant Safety Initiatives
+8. 2021 Significant Safety Initiatives

-Changes in TIMP Assessment Methodology
+8.1 Changes in TIMP Assessment Methodology

-In 2020 NW Natural will extend the use of inline inspection (ILI) for integrity assessment of transmission pipelines.
+In 2021 NW Natural will extend the use of inline inspection (ILI) for integrity assessment of transmission pipelines.
 Transmission lines are assessed at seven-year intervals using one of three methodologies: inline inspection, direct assessment, or pressure testing.
 Inline inspection tools have the advantage of assessing the entire length of maintaining contact with the inner wall of the pipeline providing data that allows for the discovery of interacting anomalies such as pipe deformation and metal loss.
-In 2020 NW Natural will change the assessment methodology of three pipelines planned for reassessment in the Eugene-Springfield area.
+In 2021 NW Natural will change the assessment methodology of four pipelines planned for reassessment in the Eugene-Springfield area.